kevinschoon/pomo/README.md

 ## Configuration

-Pomo has a few configuration options which can be read from a JSON file in Pomo's state directory `~/.pomo/config.json`.
+Pomo has a few configuration options which can be read from a JSON file in Pomo's config directory `~/.config/pomo/config.json`.

 ### colors